 Be aware that you should eliminate or considerably reduce you intake of caffeinated beverages and chocolate 5 to 7 day before your scheduled appointment.
 There is evidence to suggest that caffeine leads to more discomfort during compression of the breast while a mammogram is performed.

 Be prepared to bring any mammogram films previously done with you to your appointment, especially if they were performed at a different facility.
 If this is not possible, it is imperative that you at least have the name, address, and phone number of the prior facility, so that we can have them sent to us.
 This will avoid any delays in the diagnosis of your current exam.

-If you have any questions or wish to schedule your mammogram, please make an appointment by visiting the Patient Portal or by calling 614-268-8800.
+If you have any questions or wish to schedule your mammogram, please make an appointment by calling 614-268-8800.

 For general information or questions, please email us.
 Please note: Clinical questions cannot be answered via email due to the current HIPAA Regulations.

 Notice: All pages and their content are provided as information only.
 This is not a substitute for medical care or your doctor's attention.
 Please seek the advice of your doctor.